freesonlee/azure-devops-utilities/overview.md

 ![Hub](https://github.com/freesonlee/azure-devops-utilities/blob/vs-extension/images/variablehistory.hub.png?raw=true)

 ## Setup
+### Grant access.
+In Azure DevOps Extension management page, Review and allow permission to the extension.
+The permission required for this extensions are:
+1. Variable Groups (read, create and manage)
+1. Code (read and write)

 ### History repository setup
 The respository and branch must be created manually first.
 Create a repository in same project and a branch.
 Then create a variable group `VariableGroupHistorySettings` with these 3variables:
 1. `Repository` with value of repository name
 1. `Path` with value of path.
 1. `Branch` with value of the branch name.
 Do not start with `refs/heads/xxx`